danialfarid/ng-file-upload/README.md

   an array  of names for multiple files (html5).
 Default is 'file' */
   fileFormDataName: 'myFile' or ['file[0]', 'file[1]', ...],
   /*
-  data map. each field will be sent as a form field unless sendDataAsJson is true.
+  map of extra form data fields to send along with file. each field will be sent as a form field.
-  The values are converted to json string unless sendObjectAsJson or transformRequest is specified. */
+  The values are converted to json string or jsob blob depending on 'sendObjectsAsJsonBlob' option. */
-  data: {myObj: $scope.myModelObj},
+  fields: {key: $scope.myValue, ...},
   /*
-  send the whole data object as a json blob with the key "data".
-Server will recieve a "data" form field binary of type 'application/json'. default false html5 only */
-  sendDataAsJson: true|false,
-  /*
-  if the value of a form field is an object it will send it as an 'application/json' blob type rather than json string. default false. */
+  if the value of a form field is an object it will be sent as 'application/json' blob rather than json string, default false. */
-  sendObjectAsJson: true|false,
+  sendObjectsAsJsonBlob: true|false,
   /* customize how data is added to the formData.
 See #40#issuecomment-28612000 for sample code. */
   formDataAppender: function(formData, key, val){},
-  transforRequest: muTransformRequestFn, //called on each field or whole "data" depending on sendDataAsJson
+  /*
+  data will be sent as a separate form data field called "data".
+It will be converted to json string or jsob blob depending on 'sendObjectsAsJsonBlob' option*/
+  data: {}.
   withCredentials: true|false,
   ... and all other angular $http() options could be used here.
 }).progress(function(evt) {
-  console.log('progress: ' + parseInt(100.0 * evt.loaded / evt.total));
+  console.log('progress: ' + parseInt(100.0 * evt.loaded / evt.total) + '% file :'+ evt.config.file.name);
 }).success(function(data, status, headers, config) {
-  // file is uploaded successfully console.log('file is uploaded successfully.
+  // file is uploaded successfully console.log('file ' + config.file.name + 'is uploaded successfully.
 Response: ' + data);
 }).error(...
 /* access or attach event listeners to the underlying XMLHttpRequest */ }).xhr(function(xhr){xhr.upload.addEventListener(...)